ShadowProgr/DFFOO-Macro/README.md

 ## Preview
 A short clip of the script in action https://www.youtube.com/watch?v=Z-5tRLwCgYA

+## FAQ
+**Q:** Why images?
+Why not a time based macro?

+**A:** Because time based macros are either unstable or inefficient

+**Q:** The script stops when the battle is loading, help!!1!

+**A:** Open the script with any text editor (even Notepad works) and increase the *RetryTime* value

+**Q:** Do you still play DFFOO?

+**A:** Yes, and no, you may not add me.

 ## Feedback
-I haven't tested this script anywhere outside my own 2 PCs, so if you got any problem with it leave an issue here at github, I'll help however I can :D
+This script haven't been heavily test so bugs might exist, if you got any problem with it leave an issue here at github, I'll help however I can :D

+## Contact

-You can also contact me via Discord, ShadowProgr#8663
+You can reach me via Discord, ShadowProgr#8663